noxymoto/nixos-kde-distrobox-wrapper/README.md

 - This method is inherently hacky; I'm pretty sure KDE doesn't support this, though wayland/distrobox/strong primitives make it fully functional in most cases
 - I envision using this for either ephemeral sessions or persistent KDE "sub-distros" that can both borrow from your global nixpkgs (those work well in all the containers) and allow you to install and use packages from the container
 - Feel free to modify the scripts to your liking.
 They were vibe coded based on a distrobox experiment and tweaked till they worked.
 You could probably make it work without the launcher by just tweaking the distrobox primitives.
+- GNOME was difficult to get working because it expects its own login profile.
+I wouldn't waste your time.